buehler/typescript-hero/README.md

 import {Server} from './server';
 ```

-### Intellisense

-Intellisense is a common IDE feature.
-TypeScript Hero provides you with symbols as you type your code
-and does add the import to the top of the file, if you don't have already imported the symbol.

-### Code fixing

-The "light-bulb" feature of VSCode can provide some code-fix actions to take when you make mistakes.
-TypeScript Hero offers the following fix actions:

-- Detect a missing import and automatically add the import to the file
-- Detect a missing import and offer to add all missing imports to the file
-- Detect missing methods / properties of an interface that you implemented and implement them for you (implement interface refactoring)
-- Detect missing abstract methods of an extended abstract class and implement them for you (implement abstract class refactoring)

 ### Code outline view

 This view is below your file explorer.
 It displays a code outline of your actually opened typescript or typescript-react